 If you have a fatigue stress fracture of the hip you are also likely to have muscle and tendon injuries and swelling of the synovial lining (the lubricated lining) of the hip joint.

-If you feel pain the front of your groin while standing or moving, you may have a stress fracture of the hip.
+If you feel pain in the front of your groin while standing or moving, you may have a stress fracture of the hip.
 Rest usually makes the pain go away, but it returns when you begin moving again.
 You may limp.
 Strenuous, repetitive activities such as running or climbing stairs may become so painful that you avoid doing them.

 If you are experiencing this kind of hip pain, it is time to call us at the Zehr Center at 239-596-0100.
 There are several approaches to dealing with a stress fracture of the hip, from immobilization through hip surgery, depending on the severity and location of the hip fracture.